Custom Elements Everywhere

 Handling events

-React@beta, as of April 2024, will register an event listener on any custom element when binding a function to a property whose name begins with on.
+React will register an event listener on any custom element when binding a function to a property whose name begins with on.
 It supports lowercase, camelCase, kebab-case, CAPScase, and PascalCase events.

 Related Issues